-★ Time to break out the old Buster Sword – FF7 Remake is coming out April 10th, 2020!
+★ Time to break out the old Buster Sword – FF7 Remake is now available worldwide!

 This page contains information on the card game Tetra Master from Final Fantasy IX (FFIX, FF9).
 Read on to learn more about the rules of the game and how to read the cards!